fregante/webpack-sandbox/treeshake-side-effects/readme.md

 # webpack treeshake side effects

-Questions:
+Findings below.

-- What's side-effect-free?
+### What's side-effect-free?

+Array declarations are considered side-effect-free, but a plain `new Map()` isn't.

-- Will Webpack drop side effects?
+### Will Webpack drop side effects?

+Side effects are not dropped.

-- Does the behavior change between `import x from "dep"` and `import "dep"`?
+### Does the behavior change between `import x from "dep"` and `import "dep"`?

-Answers:

-- Array declarations are considered side-effect-free, but a plain `new Map()` isn't.
-- Side effects are not dropped
-- The behavior is consistent regardless of import style
+The behavior is consistent regardless of import style.

+### Will a unused `import x from "dep"` drop the side effects too?

+No. `x` is dropped by "dep"’s side effects are still bundled.